Imperial Austrian Army (1806–1867): Italian & Hungarian Wars of Independence

 When revolutions broke out in 1848, the army was deployed to put them down. a popular uprising came about in Hungary, which initially aimed for more autonomy in the empire, but was finally fought for the independence of the Hungarian half of the empire.
 The k.k.
-Army under Radetzky & Julius von Haynau and the help of the Imperial Russian Army secured the Habsburg Monarchy survival.
+Army under Radetzky & Julius von Haynau and the help of the Imperial Russian Army secured the Habsburg Monarchy's survival.
 The Kingdom of Sardinia, hoping to acquire Lombardy and Veneto from an Austria distracted by the uprisings, declared the First Italian War of Independence.
 Field Marshal Josef Radetzky, who led the army in northern Italy, had previously had to evacuate Milan because of violent revolts.
-After the Victory of Custoza, Piedmont-Sardinia signed an armistice, however, this was broken again the following year.
+After the Victory of Custoza, Piedmont-Sardinia signed an armistice; however, this was broken the following year again.
 After a joint Italian army was again decisively defeated by Josef Radetzky at the Battle of Novara, King Charles Albert of Sardinia abdicated in favor of his son Victor Emmanuel II, and Piedmont signed a peace treaty with the Austrian Empire.

 During the Second Italian War of Independence, the Imperial-Royal Army fought against the Second French Empire and the Kingdom of Piedmont-Sardinia.
 It was ultimately defeated by the Franco-Piedmontese troops at the Battle of Solferino.
 As a result of this defeat, 60 generals were retired and Ludwig von Benedek was appointed the new commander-in-chief to advance the modernization of the army.

-Second Schleswig war and Austro-Prussian War
+Second Schleswig War and Austro-Prussian War

 In 1864, Austria and Prussia fought the Second Schleswig War over the duchies of Schleswig and Holstein.
 The Austrian army won every land battle in this war – the Battle for Königshügel, Battle of Sankelmark, Battle of Vejle and the taking of Danevirke and Frederica Fortress.

-Austria & Prussia confronted each other for a last time to which power should have leadership and unite Germany in the Austro-Prussian War.
+Austria & Prussia confronted each other for the last time over which power should have leadership and unite Germany in the Austro-Prussian War.
 The war resulted with a disastrous Austrian defeat at Königgrätz, and although the Austrians outperformed the Italians at Custoza & Lissa, it didn't stop the Prussians from advancing to Vienna.

 After the defeat in the war of 1866, which Austria had waged together with allies in the German Confederation as part of the federal execution against Prussia, Emperor Franz Joseph I was forced in 1866/1867 to appease Hungary, which had been in passive resistance since the failed attempts at secession in 1849, with the grant of partial sovereignty and the conversion of the monarchy, which had previously been run as a single unit, into the so-called "Dual Monarchy".
 The Hungarian half of the empire received the right, in addition to the Austro-Hungarian Army (now Common Army, which was subordinate to the Minister of War) to set up its own territorial forces from 1867, the Royal Hungarian Honvéd (Hungarian: Királyi Honvédség).
 It was subordinate to the Hungarian Ministry of War.

 The common army of Austria-Hungary used the preceding designation k.k. until 1889, and from 1889 the corresponding k.u.k.